thomasnield/kotlin-statistics/README.md

 * KMeans
 * Fuzzy-KMeans
 * Multi-KMeans
 * DBSCAN

 ![](https://commons.apache.org/proper/commons-math/images/userguide/cluster_comparison.png)

 Below, we cluster Patients by their age and white blood cell count.
-Note that the `xSelector` and `ySelector` arguments currently must map to `Double` values.
+Note that the `xSelector` and `ySelector` arguments currently must map to a numeric type.

 ```kotlin